Any Switch owner looking to justify their investment in the platform is welcome to check out the best Nintendo exclusives of 2023.

-Super Mario Odyssey is everything you could ever want in a 3D Mario game; you’ve got an all-new adventure spanning 16 worlds littered with coins and collectibles, new outfits for Mario, and more.
+Super Mario Odyssey is everything you could ever want in a 3D Mario game spanning 16 worlds with coins and collectibles, and costumes to track down.

-The game feels like a nostalgia trip to the days of Super Mario 64, with Mario having access to a wide range of jumps and tricks that lead to some incredible platforming challenges.
+It all feels like a throwback to Super Mario 64, with Mario able to perform a wide range of jumps and tricks that lead to incredible platforming challenges.